aakandarkar/finance_package/README.md

 # Finance Package

-A Python package for analyzing Apple stock data.
+A Python package for analyzing stock data.
 This package provides functionalities to load, clean, analyze, and visualize Apple stock data, with a focus on ease of use and reproducibility.

 ```
 finance_package/